svn2github/ixo-usb-jtag/usb_jtag/trunk/README.txt

 -----------------------------------------------------------------------------

-FILES: Beside this README, this archive contains the following files:
+FILES: Beside this README, this repository contains the following files:

- - copying.txt: The text of the GNU Public License (GPL).
+ - COPYING.txt: The text of the GNU Public License (GPL).
  - device/c51: Firmware for usb_jtag based on Cypress FX2, for SDCC compiler
  - device/fpga4u: branch of the Cypress FX2 firmware for the "FPGA4U" boards,
    please see device/fpga4u/README.txt and http://fpga4u.epfl.ch/wiki/FX2 for